Factbox: What's at stake in EU air traffic curbs with Belarus

-The European Union told its airlines to shun Belarusian airspace and agreed to ban Belarusian national airline Belavia from its skies and airports in response to Minsk scrambling a warplane to force the landing of a Ryanair flight carrying an opposition journalist. read more
+BRUSSELS (Reuters) - The European Union told its airlines to shun Belarusian airspace and agreed to ban Belarusian national airline Belavia from its skies and airports in response to Minsk scrambling a warplane to force the landing of a Ryanair flight carrying an opposition journalist.

 Here are some details on air traffic between the EU and Belarus and how it might be affected.

-* Lufthansa (LHAG.DE), SAS (SAS.ST), Air France (AIRF.PA), LOT, Singapore Airlines (SIAL.SI), Finnair (FIA1S.HE) and airBaltic are among carriers that announced they would stop flying over Belarus.
+* Lufthansa, SAS, Air France, LOT, Singapore Airlines, Finnair and airBaltic are among carriers that announced they would stop flying over Belarus.

 * European air traffic control agency Eurocontrol said around 400 civilian planes usually fly over Belarus every day, including 300 overflights of which about 100 are operated by EU or British carriers.